townmath/cisp400-reader/_sources/beginnings/hello-world.rst

          O frabjous day!
 'Callooh!
 Callay!'
            He chortled in his joy.

+                       -- Lewis Carroll, 1871

 Keep in mind that each of the I/O examples presented are just one way to solve these problems.
 Each of them could have been written differently and achieved exactly the same goals.
+For example, reading files one byte at a time is not generally the most efficient file read solution, but it is extremely simple.
-At this point, we are not concerned with a thorough treatment of input and output, rather we are just reviewing major concepts.
+At this point, we are not concerned with a thorough treatment of input and output, rather we are just reviewing major concepts and showing the differences between C standard I/O and C++ I/O.

 Statements and branching
 ------------------------